offbynull/learn/Bioinformatics/input/input.md

  * `{bm} sequencer` - A machine that performs DNA or RNA sequencing.

+ * `{bm} sequencing error` - An error caused by a sequencer returning a fragment_SEQ where a nucleotide was misinterpreted at one or more positions (e.g. offset 3 was actually a C but it got scanned in as a G).

  * `{bm} read/\b(read)_SEQ/i` - A segment of genome scanned in during the process of sequencing.

  * `{bm} read-pair/(read-pair|read pair)/i` - A segment of genome scanning in during the process of sequencing, where the middle of the segment is unknown.
 That is, the first k elements and the last k elements are known, but the d elements in between aren't known.
 The total size of the segment is 2k + d.